 Susan Cain, Quiet: The Power of Introverts in a World That Can’t Stop Talking

 Noise is a factor.
 With five experiments, scientists demonstrated that moderate ambient noise such as a crowded coffee shop enhances creative productivity and performance.
 A higher level of noise reduces participants’ ability to complete creative tasks.
 Even at moderate noise levels, productivity decreased on tasks that required more detail-oriented work.

 What about physical health?
 If mental health wasn’t enough of a factor, sickness was also found to be more common in open office spaces.
 The study compared seven office configurations and found the open office and shared desks to be the riskiest.

 Pixar made huge efforts to balance these factors when building its office spaces.
 Pixar President Ed Catmull described the details in the opening section of his book Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration.
 Encouraging employees to take ownership of their private spaces was one of Steve Jobs’ goals.
 As the company is filled with passionate artists and programmers, each decorated their workspace with their style.

 “In overseeing both Disney and Pixar Animation, each studio has a unique culture.”

 John Lasseter, Chief Creative Officer of Pixar Animation Studios, Walt Disney Animation Studios, and DisneyToon Studios

-The layout encourages community by having multiple lunch areas and paths which all meet in the center.
+The layout encourages community by having multiple lunch areas and paths that all meet in the center.
 Various spaces accommodate the idea of projects and require work best with different team sizes.
-By filling the space with large white boards and different furniture layouts, the entire space becomes more interactive.
+By filling the space with large whiteboards and different furniture layouts, the entire space becomes more interactive.
 Large Pixar character models help break up the space and make it feel less formal.